mosaba7i/42-core/Minitalk/README.md

 To prevent this:
 - The server **acknowledges** each received bit
 - The client waits before sending the next bit

-This ensures **reliable communication**.
+- or you can use usleep() as i did which is an effective simple solution to the probblem This ensures **reliable communication**.

 ---